 After nearly six months of warfare with Wessex, the pagan army went to London in Mercia for their winter quarters to recuperate.
 Burghred, the King of Mercia at that time and brother-in-law of King Alfred, purchased a truce from them for a sum of money.
 Halfdan and his army had already sworn that they would… Continue reading Northumbrian rebellion in 862 and the exile of King Burghred of Mercia

 Palm Sunday is an important date in the Christian calendar.
 As the first Sunday before Easter it is the beginning of holy week and the lead up to Jesus’ crucifixion and resurrection.
 The week started with Jesus arriving into Jerusalem on the Sunday, followed by his arrest by Thursday, his crucifixion on the Friday, and… Continue reading Palm Sunday

 Since Ivarr the Boneless and his brothers landed in East Anglia in 865 the Anglo-saxon kingdoms of Britain knew no peace.
 By 875 only ten years later, East Anglia, Northumbria, Mercia and even Wessex all had new rulers.
-All but one of these kings had been set up at the instigation of the Danish invaders.… Continue reading 871: The battle for Wessex, or how Alfred the Great, one of the most famous kings in English history.
-Continue reading
+All but one of these kings had been set up at the instigation of the Danish invaders.… Continue reading 871: The battle for Wessex, or how Alfred the Great came to the throne.

 After subduing York, and the failed attempt to take Nottingham from the Mercian King Burghred and his West Saxon brothers-in-law, the Danes turned their attention to East Anglia.
 The Danish army, headed by Ivarr the boneless and his brother Ubba crossed over Mercia and wintered at Thetford in East Anglia, raiding and pillaging the surrounding… Continue reading How Ivarr made a saint of King Edmund the Martyr

 Most people know that in the early medieval period the Vikings came and attacked the various kingdoms of England and that many of them even settled down here afterwards to farm.
 You may also have previously known that one of the cities they conquered was York which later became one of their bases and a… Continue reading The second attack on York: The Northumbrians strike back

 October 31st, Halloween, the night which gives us all an excuse to dress up in our most ghoulish and ghastly costumes and go from house to house asking for candies and treats.
 But is there more to Halloween than scaring each other silly with ghost stories and carving pumpkins?
 In 9th Century England, and in… Continue reading Happy Halloween- Free ebook giveaway